 Importing a local directory of notebooks¶

-databricks workspace import_dir command will recursively import a directory
+databricks workspace import_dir command recursively imports a directory

 from the local filesystem to the Databricks workspace.
 Only directories and